 Join us as we take a look at eight of the most popular trends at the moment.
 We’ll also be looking at how to factor these trends into your startup planning, and what to look out for in the future.

-- The rise of brand new delivery channels;
+- 1. The rise of brand-new food delivery channels

-- The growing use of AR and VR;
+- 4. The growing use of AR and VR

 At the start of the millennium, if you wanted to order a takeaway you had two options.
 You could call and place an order, or visit the restaurant and give your order to the staff.
 These two options were slow and not ideal if you weren’t comfortable talking to people!